 - The YTM on the bond assumes that the Cash Flows/Coupon Flows are reinvested at the YTM rate.
 (For those who like valuing projects, doesn’t this strike a chord with IRR’s assumption?
 YTM is simply the IRR of a bond)

-- The formula also assumes that the investor holds the bond till maturity and doesn’t sell it before maturity.
+- The formula also assumes that the investor holds the bond until maturity and doesn’t sell it before maturity.

 Bond Pricing and Yields